-What better way to warm up a cold and wet Wednesday in the Winelands, than a traditional Cape Brandy Tart?
+What better way to warm up a wintery day in the Winelands, than a traditional Cape Brandy Tart?

 This recipe is part of the collection of well-researched recipes in our Cape Winelands Cuisine Cookbook, sharing the history of food and the traditional ways of cooking with beautiful photography and recipes adjusted for the modern day kitchen and palate.